PSLmodels/Package-Builder/README.md

-Version 0.0.0 indicates a local package; the `pbrelease` tool will automatically replace (in a temporary copy of your model code) the 0.0.0 with the X.Y.Z version specified when you execute `pbrelease`.
+Version 0.0.0 indicates a local package; the `pbrelease` tool will automatically replace (in a temporary copy of your model code) the 0.0.0 with the X.Y.Z version specified when you execute `pbrelease` without using the `--local` option.